hapax/hapax.github.io/assets/visual-qft.md

 It turns out that, sometimes, these questions have the same answer.
-In seeking a convenient way to visualize high-dimensional Hilbert spaces, we will stumble onto the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing that underlies some of the most dramatic quantum speedups, such as Shor's algorithm.
+In seeking a convenient way to visualize high-dimensional Hilbert spaces, we will stumble onto the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing that underlies dramatic speedups like Shor's algorithm.

 <figure>
     <div style="text-align:center"><img src